MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     1 │ JEFFERY A  SERGEANT  101442 │
     =#

-In this last query, `mean` simply can't be moved into `Filter`'s argument, since this argument is evaluated for *each* employee.

 ## Paging Data

 Sometimes query results can be quite large.
-In this case it's helpful to `Take` or `Drop` items from the input stream.
+In this case it's helpful to `Take` or `Drop` items from the input.
 Let's start by listing all 3 employees of our toy database.

     Employee = It.department.employee
     chicago[Employee]